geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t09_inference.md

     x_out: ndarray with shape (1, 28, 28, 1)

+<a id='t09network'></a>

 ### Network.transform

-We then use the network object to call `transform` method that run the netowrk graph("x_out" to "y_pred").
-Much alike with `pipeline.transform`, it will generate all nodes' data in the `network` with all data in the type of Tensor.
-The data type depends on the backend of the network. it is `tf.Tensor` with Tensorflow backend and `torch.Tensor` with Pytorch.
-Please check out [tutorial 6](../tutorials/beginner/t06_network) for more detail about `Network` backend).
+We then use the network object to call the `transform` method that runs the network graph ("x_out" to "y_pred").
+Much like with `pipeline.transform`, it will return it's Op outputs, though this time in the form of a dictionary of Tensors.
+The data type of the returned values depends on the backend of the network.
+It is `tf.Tensor` when using the TensorFlow backend and `torch.Tensor` with PyTorch.
+Please check out [tutorial 6](./tutorials/beginner/t06_network) for more details about `Network` backends).

 <img src="assets/branches/r1.0/tutorial/../resources/t09_infer_mode3.PNG" alt="drawing" width="700"/>